-English teacher John O'Connor hopes to reach students through the poetry exercises in Wordplaygrounds: Reading, Writing, and Performing Poetry in the English Classroom, his new book from NCTE.
-He wants especially to connect with those who are freestyle rapping on a corner or who can come up with rhymes on the spot though they may appear stiff and scared in class.
+English teacher John S. O'Connor believes poetry can reach students.
+He particularly appreciates the way poetry—and poetry exercises like those in his book Wordplaygrounds: Reading, Writing, and Performing Poetry in the English Classroom—can connect with those who are freestyle rapping on a corner or who can come up with rhymes on the spot though they may appear stiff and scared in class.

 Students Provide the Subject Matter